RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

       webhookUrl: 'https://webhook-handler-service.abc/handle-webhook'
 ```

-You can configure a webhook secrect using the `webhookSecret` option.
+You can configure a webhook secret using the `webhookSecret` option.
 You will likely want to provide this via an output from a previous step.

 ```yaml
 steps: